Kubo and the Two Strings is Perfectly in Tune

 - MPAA Rating: PG for thematic elements, scary images, action and peril

 - Violence/Frightening/Intense: Several scenes of action/peril, including battles with swords where blood is drawn (only minimal blood is shown).
 Several frightening monsters are seen and battled, but scenes don't progress to be too graphic, violent, or frightening.

 Drugs/Alcohol: A ghostlike woman is shown with a pipe in her mouth.

 The Bottom Line

 RECOMMENDED FOR: Parents and children, artists, lovers of beauty, movie nerds, those interested in Japanese culture, and folks who enjoy adventurous video games like The Legend of Zelda.

 NOT RECOMMENDED FOR: Those uncomfortable with eastern magic/mysticism, or who dislike stop-motion animation.

-Kubo and the Two Strings, directed by Travis Knight, opens in theaters August 19, 2016.
+Kubo and the Two Strings, directed by Travis Knight, opened in theaters August 19, 2016; available for home viewing November 22, 2016.
 It runs 101 minutes and stars Art Parkinson, Charlize Theron, Matthew McConaughey, George Takei, Ralph Fiennes, and Rooney Mara.
 Watch the trailer for Kubo and the Two Strings here.